mercredi 31 août 2011

 May be you may need to set the datafile online :

-SQL>alter database datafile '/database/VOLATI/data/DATA_TEST.dbf' online;
+SQL>alter database datafile '/database/VOLATI/data/DATA_TEST.dbf' online;or

 SQL>alter database datafile 44 online;